To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file - see below for details.

 \x20 is a single space character and should be used where leading or trailing spaces are required..

-HEADPOS can be set in the MyE2B.cfg file.
+HEADPOS and HPAD can be set in the MyE2B.cfg file.

-HPAD is usually automatically calculated by E2B from the rstart value set in MyE2B.cfg.
+HPAD is usually automatically calculated by E2B from the rstart value set in MyE2B.cfg and so does not need to be set.

 $$STRm017=AntiVirus Menu \x20

-You can make and change your own STRINGS.txt file (do NOT edit the E2B files!). see 'Changing the Language'.
+You should make and change your own STRINGS.txt file (do NOT edit the original E2B files!). see 'Changing the Language'.

 Tip: It is best to keep HEADPOS ending in xx00 so that it always starts in column 0 (e.g. 0200).
 HPAD will be set to the rstart value minus 1, unless you specify your own string of spaces for HPAD in the MyE2B.cfg file.